 Included with the correspondence that transmits the accreditation action is a copy of the final evaluation report.
-The institution is encouraged to distribute the final evaluation report to the governing board and make the report readily available for review by faculty, students, administrative personnel, and other constituents of the institution.
-The institution may distribute the report as it wishes provided only copies printed by the Council are distributed.
-In the letter informing the institution of the Council's accreditation decision, the institution is asked to notify CPME staff regarding the total number of copies of the report needed for distribution purposes.

-The institution should provide a copy of the evaluation report to the regional accrediting agency if the institution holds membership in a regional association or make available the report to the regional accrediting agency team at the time of the next scheduled on-site evaluation.
+The institution must distribute the final evaluation report to the governing board and make the report readily available for review by faculty, students, administrative personnel, and other constituents of the institution.
+The institution may distribute only the final report as provided by the Council.
+The institution should provide a copy of the evaluation report to the nationally recognized institutional accrediting agency if the institution holds membership in a nationally recognized institutional accrediting association or make available the report to the nationally recognized institutional accrediting agency team at the time of the next scheduled on-site evaluation.